Updated on March 18, 2025

 Blackjack Chart

-This side bet is based on the player’s initial two cards’ being suited.
-There are different payout schedules and number of decks of cards.
-The two most common in land-based and online casinos are as follows.
+This blackjack side bet is based on the player’s initial two cards’ being suited.
+Different casinos offer various payout schedules depending on the number of decks used.

 Suited Cards Description Payoff